 Mechanically harvested agricultural products can be a source of tularemia infection, most likely due to contamination with animal carcasses.

-New study will identify genes that reduce Influenza A infection in pigs and chickens, and genes that limit the spread of the virus to people.
+Researchers aim to identify genes that are important in reducing infection by Influenza A virus in pigs and chickens, along with genes that limit the spread of the virus to people.